-Furthermore, Student Services Organizations (Studentenwerk) of most major cities offer college student dorms as a holiday rental and provide links to private lessors as well.
+Furthermore, Student Services Organizations (Studentenwerk) of most major cities offer college student dorms as a holiday rental.
 Students should start the housing search as soon as they have committed to their internship.

-Checking postings regularly and remaining in regular contact with potential landlords will prove critical throughout the process.
+Checking postings regularly and remaining in regular contact with potential landlords is key.
 Our Facebook platform will be a great starting point to connect with interns from previous summers, as they may serve as a good reference should students want any personal advice or tips.